-The hotel is home to the acclaimed gourmet 'Restaurant 4', which serves Icelandic and international specialties.
+The hotel is home to the acclaimed gourmet 'Restaurant 4', which serves Icelandic and international specialities.
 The floor to ceiling windows offer views of the River Ranga and the islands beyond.
 The wine list is very extensive, and there is also a cosy bar serving cocktails and a cosy upstairs lounge to relax in at the end of the day.

-Activities that can be organized from Hotel Ranga include fishing, golf, horseback riding, snowmobiling, glacier tours, ATV tours, bird & whale watching, hiking, river rafting, and sea angling as well as guided super jeep tours, self drive jeep tours, and trips by helicopter to view the coastline and mountains.
+Activities that can be organised from Hotel Ranga include fishing, golf, horseback riding, snowmobiling, glacier tours, ATV tours, bird & whale watching, hiking, river rafting, and sea angling as well as guided super jeep tours, self drive jeep tours, and trips by helicopter to view the coastline and mountains.

 The hotel's staff is at hand to help you arrange and advise on activities.
 They can also arrange for you to have massages at the hotel if you would like to indulge in a bit of pampering.